BUSINESS ECONOMICS AND MANAGEMENT OF THE FIRM-2

 Integrative readings will be suggested during the course.

-The exam will be written and will integrate the two parts of the course, with 15 multiple choice questions on part I (tot.
-15 points, duration:30 mins) and 5 MCQs ans open questions on part II (tot.
-15 points, duration:45 mins).
-Questions will ascertain the knowledge of the basic concepts presented in the course, the capability to apply it to examples, and the critical understanding of such concepts.
+Written exam; no texts or notes allowed.
+The exam will be written and will cover both parts of the course, with 30 multiple-choice questions (15 on the first part and 15 on the second part; duration: 35 minutes).
+The questions will assess knowledge of the basic concepts presented in the course, the ability to apply them to examples, and critical understanding of these concepts.

 written